The following is an overview of the Lens tab of Capture OEM.

 Sharpness Score - Region of Interest

 A set of control information the camera uses to calculate the SharpnessScore of an image.
-The SharpnessScore of the image, is returned in the SharpnessScore field of the Histogram window.
-The ROI defines the area, within the currently defined Region of Interest, that is used by the camera to compute the image SharnessScore.
-The SharpnessScore of an image, is a metric of how many ‘crisp’ edges there are in the image.
+The SharpnessScore of the image is returned in the SharpnessScore field of the Histogram window.
+The ROI defines the area, within the currently defined Region of Interest, that is used by the camera to compute the image SharpnessScore.
+The SharpnessScore of an image is a metric of how many ‘crisp’ edges there are in the image.
 Higher values indicate the presence of more edges.
-Comparing the SharpnessScore of an image of one target to an image of a different target, is meaningless, as there are no units associated with the SharpessScore.
-Rather it is intended that this score could be used to compare subsequent images of the same target, as focal adjustments are made to the stream of images (with perhaps Focus Control, if the camera/lens supports it).
+Comparing the SharpnessScore of an image of one target to an image of a different target is meaningless, as there are no units associated with the SharpnessScore.
+Rather, it is intended that this score could be used to compare subsequent images of the same target, as focal adjustments are made to the stream of images (perhaps with Focus Control, if the camera/lens supports it).
 The user should continue to make focal adjustments until this value is maximized (for this given target).

 Will enable or disable the preview of the sharpness score ROI onto the preview window.